First-Generation Living Learning Program

 It is not required to live in Iba Hall to participate in F1rst2Go, but you must live in Iba Hall to participate in the F1rst2Go LLP.
 The F1rst2Go LLP will foster a diverse community by providing opportunities to strengthen self-awareness, social interactions, peer connections, academic excellences, and leadership.
 Participants will gain additional support to build or enhance their foundation to tackle academic, social, and financial barriers that could impede success.
 Accepted students work within a college-based cohort assigned to a First Year Success Campus Connection Coach and Financial Planning Coach.
-LLP members will engage with F1rst2Go Leaders, First Year Leaders, Residential Life Community Mentors, and have a upperclassman mentor through Mentor Collective.
+LLP members will engage with F1rst2Go Leaders, Residential Life Community Mentors, and have an upperclassman mentor through Mentor Collective.
 LLP members will receive training in academic success areas, leadership, financial literacy, and other areas.
 The structured programming utilizes campus resources as students build connections and gain experience working with peer and professional mentors.

 Residents are expected to engage in F1rst2Go programming by:

 - Move in a few days prior to Cowboy Welcome